Operations

 Conditionally executes quantum operations based on the value of quantum variables or expressions.

-This operation enables quantum control flow similar to classical if
+This operation enables quantum control flow similar to classical if statements.
+It evaluates a quantum condition

 and executes one of the provided quantum code blocks accordingly.